ARMENIA TRAVEL TIPS

 For travel to the regions, as well as to neighboring countries, minivans are again a popular and convenient mode of transportation.
 Other forms of transportation to the regions include the train, buses and rental cars.
 The latter can be rented with or without drivers.
 There are also many private taxi services that will ferry you to anywhere in Armenia.

 If you are used to driving in the West and have not driven outside of America or Western or Central Europe, you should hire a driver when you rent your car, as driving in Armenia is often a difficult undertaking for the average tourist.
-A growing number of car rental companies may be used, including SIXT (office at Zvartnots Airport), Europacar, Hertz, and others.
+A growing number of car rental companies may be used, including SIXT (office at the Zvartnots international Airport), Europacar, Hertz, and many others.

 Although there are more and more road signs in Latin script, especially in Yerevan, English is not widely spoken in Armenia.
-Many taxi drivers and sales ladies in grocery stores and malls do not speak or understand English.
+Many taxi drivers and sales ladies in grocery stores do not speak or understand English.
 Because of political and historical reasons, Russian has remained the most common foreign language spoken by the majority of Armenians.
 English is the third and the fastest growing foreign language in Armenia.

 Yerevan, by any comparative measure, is a very safe city for its size (nearly 1 million people).
 Random crimes against people such as muggings, robbery, etc. are very rare.